 What is ASD?

-Autism Spectrum Disorders (ASD) are a wide variety of social/communication disorders (Wing 1997).
+Autism Spectrum Disorders (ASD) are a wide variety of social/communication disorders (Wing, 1997).
 The Transitions course is designed for the particular ASD diagnosis of Asperger syndrome (AS), a term coined by Lorna Wing (1981) in order to aid parents and practitioners in understanding that there are people who display “autistic features” while being able to “speak grammatically” and desiring social interaction.

 How does ASD affect individuals – Triad of Impairments